 The legislation will come in effect in 2023 and is open to consultation until September 26th, 2022.
 In later stages, the government will also require independent assurance on the calculation of greenhouse gas emissions.

 For the financial year 2023, listed issuers in 3 sectors are called to disclose climate-related information in their sustainability reporting: Finance, Energy as well as Food, agriculture and forest products – fruit giant Del Monte included.

 Two additional sectors, materials & buildings and transportation will be required to report for the financial year 2024.

 In line with the EU legislation, the mandate for climate-disclosure in Switzerland concerns publicly listed companies with over 500 employees, over CHF 20 million in assets or over CHF 40 million in turnover.
 The following parameters include food giant Nestlé, cocoa producer Barry Callebaut, dairy producer Emmi, and meat manufacturer Bell Food Group.
 Any company that fails to comply may be issued a fine of CHF 100,000.

 Companies will need to start reporting in 2024 for the financial year 2023.

-The UK is already hard at work with disclosures.
-Publicly listed companies and private companies with over £500 million in turnover and over 500 employees should already start thinking about the report as it must be filed in 2023 for the financial year 2022.
+The UK is already hard at work with disclosures. companies with publicly tradable securities, banks and insurance companies, and private companies with over £500 million in turnover and over 500 employees should already start thinking about the report as it must be filed in 2023 for the financial year 2022.
 The plan is that the legislation comes in effect across the economy by 2025.